Wheatgrass helps overcome negative effects of chemotherapy & radiotherapy

 Chemotherapy is notorious for causing adverse effects that can sometimes be life-threatening.
 One of the more serious consequences is myelotoxicity or damage to the bone marrow resulting in significant reduction of red blood cells (anemia), white blood cells (reduced resistance to infection) and platelets (increased risk of bleeding).
-These effects can be reduced with erythropoietin (EPO) but it is expensive and side effects are common.
+These effects can be reduced with erythropoietin (EPO) but it is expensive and side effects are common and often severe.